 - Modern Languages

 Many students go on to study Law at university or use the knowledge and skills they have developed on the course to secure employment in the Police or Government & Civil Service.
-Law apprenticeships also offer many opportunities or positions such as Legal Executives or Legal Secretaries.
+Law apprenticeships also offer many opportunities or positions such as Legal Executives, Legal Secretaries or Solicitors.

 This course will focus on developing students’ knowledge and understanding of the English Legal system and areas of private and public law within the law of England & Wales.
 The course includes the following main topics: